 Participants must be a University of Wisconsin-Madison student, faculty/staff, or Wisconsin Union member.
 Union membership is open to everyone.
 Call 608-262-2263 or visit www.union.wisc.edu/membership to sign up for Union Membership.

 Space is limited, so please book early to avoid disappointment!
 Our open water classes usually fill-up prior to the registration deadline.
-Sign-up is available now online or via the Hoofers Outdoor UW Service Desk (visit the office at Lakefront at Memorial Union, or call 608-262-1630 to sign up).
+Sign-up will be available closer to the class.
+Sign-up will be online or via the Hoofers Outdoor UW Service Desk (visit the office at Lakefront at Memorial Union, or call 608-262-1630 to sign up).